emanuel0303/school-management-api-java-spring-boot/README.md

 This repository contains the source code for a School Management System API implemented in Java Spring Boot.
 The API provides CRUD operations for managing students, parents, and teachers.

+## Requirements

+- Java Development Kit (JDK) installed on your machine
+- Maven installed on your machine
+- MySQL database server running locally
+- Postman (or any similar tool) for testing APIs

 ## Features

 - CRUD operations for managing students, parents, and teachers.